Centre was 'secretly' trying to give permanent residence to Rohingyas in Delhi: Sisodia | Politics

 - India

-He also said the Centre was in the morning calling the move to shift Rohingyas to EWS category flats in the city as its “achievement”, but later started shifting the blame on the Delhi government after the Aam Aadmi Party (AAP) opposed it.
-Without taking names, Sisodia alleged that the Delhi police and some officials had taken the decision to provide the Rohingyas permanent residence in the city on the instructions of Lieutenant Governor V K Saxena and at the behest of the Union government.
+He also said the Centre was in the morning calling the move to shift Rohingyas to EWS category flats in the city as its ''achievement'', but later started shifting the blame on the Delhi government after the Aam Aadmi Party (AAP) opposed it.
+Sisodia alleged that the Delhi Police and some officials had taken the decision to provide the Rohingyas permanent residence in the city on the instructions of Lieutenant Governor V K Saxena and at the behest of the Union government.

-They were sending the proposal to Saxena for his approval without bringing it to the knowledge of Delhi Chief Minister Arvind Kejriwal and the city home minister, he added.
+''The Central government in connivance with the Delhi LG has hatched a conspiracy to permanently settle Rohingyas in Delhi,'' he charged.
+He said the file noting on this issue ''clearly'' shows how officers were instructed to send the file to the LG, bypassing the elected Government of Delhi, he said.

-Sisodia asserted that the Kejriwal dispensation will not let this ''conspiracy” to illegally settle Rohingyas in Delhi succeed.
+''The Centre ordered the officers of the Delhi government, Delhi Police, FRRO and forced the Chief Secretary to chair the meeting and take the decision, while ensuring that the elected government of Delhi and its chief minister or the Dy CM in-charge of Home department remain uninformed of the meeting and the decision,'' he added The Kejriwal dispensation will not let this ''conspiracy'' to illegally settle Rohingyas in Delhi succeed, he asserted.
 Amid a row over the issue, the Ministry of Home Affairs (MHA) issued a clarification denying any such move and said the Delhi government had proposed to shift the Rohingyas to a new location, but it has been directed to ensure the ''illegal foreigners'' remain in detention centres pending their extradition.

 EWS (economically weaker section) flats have been constructed by the New Delhi Municipal Council (NDMC) and are located in the Bakkarwala area near Tikri border.